jkff/ire/README.markdown

 How to experiment with it?
 ==========================
-Open the IDEA project (or create a project in your favourite IDE over it - there's just one library dependency in the "lib" folder) and run the "tests" in `net.ire.IntegrationTest`.
+Open the IDEA project (or create a project in your favourite IDE over it - there's just one library dependency in the "lib" folder) and run the "tests" in `org.jkff.ire.IntegrationTest`.

 Do not forget to run the unit tests after changes.